Refugees in the City - a new approach to the refugee crisis

 Urban areas offer new challenges and opportunities for humanitarian policies, which this research project will examine in depth.
 For many refugees, cities are viewed as their best option in order to provide for themselves and their families.
 While the size and complexity of cities account for many of the problems facing refuges, they are also part of the solution.
 Cities have larger and often unregulated labour markets, more shelter options and ready access to health and school facilities.
 Cities and towns can also offer greater freedom of movement and foster self-reliance as well as better prospects for successful socio-economic integration and entrepreneurship.

-However, cities can also turn into “poverty traps”, were the refugees survive below subsistence levels.
-Urban refugees also compete with other urban dwellers for housing jobs and service.
-This can strain host-guest relations and may cause backlash against refugees both on the local and national level.
-While the host states have taken in millions of refugees, they do not have the resources to provide for them.
-A proposed solution to these challenges is the so called “area-based approach”.
+However, cities can also turn into "poverty traps", were the refugees survive below subsistence levels.
+Urban refugees also compete with other urban dwellers for housing, jobs and services.
+This can strain host-guest relations and cause a backlash against refugees both on the local and national level.
+While host states have taken in millions of refugees, they do not have the resources to provide for them.
+A proposed solution to these challenges is the so called "area-based approach".
 This represents a paradigmatic shift towards a participatory approach where humanitarian agencies help national and local authorities to expand services and amenities for the urban displaced and the host population alike.

 "This will be an innovative way of dealing with the refugee situation, which is adapted to the present situation and not the refugee crises of the past."

 By supporting host populations and refugees alike, the area based approach can reduce hostility towards refugees, provide better public services and upgrade the infrastructure to the benefit of all.